JakubMiodunka/web-scrape-widget/README.md

 You can also run unit tests to make sure that everything works as expected.
 3. Adjust program configuration placed in */cfg* directory according to Your needs.
 For more details on how to do it, please refer to *Configuration* section of this *README*.
-4. Launch the program and inspect, that Your configuration changes were applied successful.
+4. Launch the program and inspect, that Your configuration changes were applied successfully.

 ## Configuration

 Configuration of the program is stored in */cfg* directory.
-It is divided into three main parts - general configuration of the app, definitions of data sources used by the widget and interface layout defining how gathered data shall be displayed within application window.
+It is divided into three main parts - general configuration of the app, definitions of data sources used by the widget and interface layout defining, how gathered data shall be displayed within application window.

 ### General configuration